avantoss/vault-infra/README.md

 1. Remove the temporary SSH security group
 1. Unless you've set `route53_enabled` to be `true`, you need to assign DNS to your ALB that matches the certificate that you are using
+1. This module can authmatically request a certificate from AWS ACM if `acm_enabled` if set to `true` (default: `false`).
+If you are using your own certificate, you can specify it's ARN with `alb_certificate_arn` variable
 1. Locally export your new Vault address.
 You can now start using Vault

 ## Packer Architecture